Xc banner image

 Conclusion

-By combining custom Sitecore fields, a purpose-built focal point picker tool, and straightforward Next.js implementation, we've successfully replicated the Advanced Image functionality that content editors relied on in Sitecore XP—all while working within XM Cloud's headless architecture.
+By combining custom Sitecore fields, a purpose-built focal point picker tool, and straightforward Next.js implementation, we've successfully replicated the Advanced Image functionality that content editors relied on in Sitecore XP — all within XM Cloud's headless architecture.

-The beauty of this solution lies in its simplicity: content editors get a visual tool for setting focal points, and developers implement those focal points with just a few lines of CSS.
-No complex calculations, no performance overhead, no maintenance burden.
+The beauty of this solution lies in its simplicity: editors get a visual tool for selecting focal points, and developers implement them with just a few lines of CSS — no complex calculations, no performance overhead, and no maintenance burden.